 of estrogen and progesterone are controlled by certain hormones made by the hypothalamus

-and the pituitary gland.
+and the pituitary gland in the brain.

-outside the male body.
+(scrotum) outside the male body.

 The testes are where sperm is made.
 They also make testosterone and other hormones.